ArjenSchwarz/wercker-step-hugo-build/README.md

 The basedir flag allows you to set a different directory than the root of the project as your Hugo source directory.

+## clean_before (optional)

+Since version 1.15.2 the step will remove the public directory before running, to ensure nothing from previous builds can interfere.
+This can be disabled by setting `clean_before` to false.

 ### How does it work?

 First, set `dev_flags` to the flags you would like to use for your development branches.
 Your production branches will still use `config`, `flags` and `theme`.